isellsoap/css-sass-style-guide/README.md

 #### Multiple comma-separated values

-**Multiple comma-separated values for one property should be separated by either a space or a newline**, including within `rgb()`, `rgba()`, `hsl()` and `hsla()`.
+Multiple comma-separated values for one property should be separated by either a space or a newline, including within `rgb()`, `rgba()`, `hsl()` and `hsla()`.
 Newlines should be used for lengthier multi-part values such as those for shorthand properties like `box-shadow` and `text-shadow`.
 Each subsequent value after the first should then be on a new line, indented to the same level as the selector and then spaced over to left-align with the previous value.

 ```css
 /* Not recommended */